How To Tell If Someone Has Blocked You on iPhone (The 3 Best Methods)

 The Best Way To Tell For Sure Whether You’ve Been Blocked?

-If you try both methods – the iMessage method and the calling them method – and both return negative results it is pretty likely that you’ve been blocked.
+If you try all three methods – the iMessage method and the calling them method – and both return negative results it is pretty likely that you’ve been blocked.

 Sadly, there is no way to unblock yourself either; you’ll have to find another way of contacting the person that has blocked you and speaking to them directly about how to resolve whatever’s going on between you.